Catenation: Hydrogen

 Theories of the structure of water involve three-dimensional networks of tetrahedra and chains and rings, linked via hydrogen bonding.

 A polycatenated network, with rings formed from metal-templated hemispheres linked by hydrogen bonds, was reported in 2008.

 In organic chemistry, hydrogen bonding is known to facilitate the formation of chain structures.
-4-tricyclanol C10H16O, for example, shows catenated hydrogen bonding between the hydroxyl groups, leading to the formation of helical chains; crystalline isophthalic acid C8H6O4 is built up from molecules connected by hydrogen bonds, forming infinite chains.
+For example, Camphor C10H16O shows catenated hydrogen bonding between the hydroxyl groups, leading to the formation of helical chains; crystalline isophthalic acid C8H6O4 is built up from molecules connected by hydrogen bonds, forming infinite chains.

 In unusual conditions, a 1-dimensional series of hydrogen molecules confined within a single wall carbon nanotube is expected to become metallic at a relatively low pressure of 163.5 GPa.
 This is about 40% of the ~400 GPa thought to be required to metallize ordinary hydrogen, a pressure which is difficult to access experimentally.

 Silicon

 Silicon can form sigma bonds to other silicon atoms (and disilane is the parent of this class of compounds).
 However, it is difficult to prepare and isolate SinH2n+2 (analogous to the saturated alkane hydrocarbons) with n greater than about 8, as their thermal stability decreases with increases in the number of silicon atoms.
 Silanes higher in molecular weight than disilane decompose to polymeric polysilicon hydride and hydrogen.
-But with a suitable pair of organic substituents in place of hydrogen on each silicon it is possible to prepare polysilanes (sometimes, erroneously called polysilenes) that are analogues of alkanes.
+But with a suitable pair of organic and inorganic substituents in place of hydrogen on each silicon it is possible to prepare polysilanes (sometimes, erroneously called polysilenes) that are analogues of alkanes.
 These long chain compounds have surprising electronic properties - high electrical conductivity, for example - arising from sigma delocalization of the electrons in the chain.

 Even silicon–silicon pi bonds are possible.
 However, these bonds are less stable than the carbon analogues.
-Disilane is quite reactive compared to ethane.
+Disilane and longer silanes are quite reactive compared to alkanes.
 Disilene and disilynes are quite rare, unlike alkenes and alkynes.
 Examples of disilynes, long thought to be too unstable to be isolated were reported in 2004.